dmaramba/c--object-lifetime/README.md

 ## Purpose

-This project is intended as a teaching aid or self-study resource for understanding how C# manages object memory, finalization, and cleanup patterns.
+This project is intended as a self-study resource for understanding how C# manages object memory, finalization, and cleanup patterns.